 Reported incidents of possible fraud, ethics violations, and other integrity issues can give rise to criminal, civil or administrative investigations.
 The IG Act requires the NEA OIG to refer matters to the U.S. Department of Justice whenever there are reasonable grounds to believe there has been a violation of Federal criminal law.
-We did not initiate any investigations nor did we refer any matters to the Department of Justice during this semiannual period.
+We initiated two investigations during the semiannual period; however, we did not refer any matters to the Department of Justice.